Rakeela/Theoma-Notes/Workspace/Continents/Reytas/Reytas.md

-Reytas is the most southern continent on Theoma, and the only continent with land connections to the Faewall.
+Reytas is the most southern continent on Theoma, and the only continent with land connections to the Firewall.

 ---
 There are 1545 theomes in Reytas: